-- (a) The time limit for completion of the 3 professional years and work experience requirements of this qualification is 6 years of study. - (b) Enrolment must be full time unless approved by the College of Engineering Dean (Academic). - (c) In the case of a student pursuing double degrees or suspension of studies, qualification timelines may be extended if approved by the College of Engineering Dean (Academic). - (d) A student who has an approved suspension of study for more than a calendar year may be required to undertake preparatory work prior to resuming studies in this qualification.
+- (a) The time limit for completion of the 3 professional years and work experience requirements of this qualification is 6 years of study. - (b) Enrolment must be full-time unless approved by the College of Engineering Dean (Academic). - (c) In the case of a student pursuing double degrees or suspension of studies, qualification timelines may be

+- extended if approved by the College of Engineering Dean (Academic). - (d) A student who has an approved suspension of study for more than a calendar year may be required to undertake preparatory work prior to resuming studies in this qualification.
 Any preparatory programme of study must be completed while on suspension, and immediately prior to the end of their suspension.

-This qualification adheres to the General Conditions for Credit and Transfer Regulations, with no additional stipulations.
+This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

-- This qualification adheres to the General Regulations for the University, with the following stipulations: - (a) A student is not permitted to enrol in any engineering courses of the Third Professional Year prior to completion of the First Professional Year.
+This qualification adheres to the General Regulations for the University, with the following stipulations:

-(b) A student may enquire, from the College of Engineering Dean (Academic), as to the College of Engineering Guideline on the application of restricted credit as described in the General Course and Examination Regulations.
+- (a) A student is not permitted to enrol in any engineering courses of the Third Professional Year prior to completion of the First Professional Year. - (b) A student may enquire, from the College of Engineering Dean (Academic), as to the College of Engineering Guideline on the application of restricted credit as described in the General Conditions for Credit Regulations.

 - (a) The BE(Hons) may be awarded with First, Second, or with Third Class Honours.
-Second Class Honours must be listed in Division I or Division II. - (b) Honours is awarded for academic achievement (measured by weighted GPA) and completion of requirements within the time limitations of the BE(Hons). - (c) To be eligible for First or Second Class Honours a student must either: - i. if entering the programme at the First Professional Year, complete the three professional years in no more than four years of study, or - ii. if entering the programme at the Second Professional Year, complete the Second and Third Professional Years in no more than three years of study. - iii. a student who is approved into part-time study must complete the Second and Third Professional Year in no more than four years of study.
-Approval into part-time study must be obtained prior to entering the Second Professional Year. - (d) A student who has completed all academic and non-academic requirements outside of the time limitations, will be awarded the degree with Third Class Honours. - (e) In exceptional circumstances a student may be permitted by the College of Engineering Dean (Academic) to complete all the requirements, both academic and non-academic, of the award outside the time limitation.
-In such circumstances the student will be awarded a degree of Bachelor of Engineering.
+Second Class Honours must be listed in Division I or Division II. - (b) Honours is awarded for academic achievement, measured by weighted GPA, 20% weighting on the Second Professional Examination and 80% on the Third Professional Examination, and completion of requirements within the time limitations of the BE(Hons).
+Where students have completed courses on exchange, these grades will be used in the calculation of Honours.
+Only first attempts at a course, or its substitute, will be considered in the calculation. - (c) To be eligible for First or Second Class Honours a student must either: - i. if entering the programme at the First Professional Year, complete the three professional years in no more than four years of study, or - ii. if entering the programme at the Second Professional Year, complete the Second and Third Professional Years in no more than three years of study. - iii. a student who is approved into part-time study must complete the Second and Third Professional Year in no more than four years of study.
+Approval into part-time study must be obtained prior to entering the Second Professional Year. - (d) Those candidates not eligible for First or Second Class Honours, but having met all the academic requirements, will be eligible for the award of Third Class Honours. - (e) In exceptional circumstances a student may be permitted by the College of Engineering Dean (Academic) to complete all the requirements, both academic and non-academic, of the award outside the time limitation.
+In such circumstances the student will be awarded a Degree of Bachelor of Engineering.